Autonomous and Adaptive Navigation for Terrestrial-Aerial Bimodal Vehicles: Results

 \emph{\textbf{2) Comparison of Terrestrial Controller:}} We compare the proposed terrestrial controller with method\cite{colmenares2019nonlinear, fan2019autonomous} in real-world environments.
 Only the outer translation control is compared because it is our focus, and the inner attitude control of all methods is executed by the autopilot.
-During the comparison, TIE uses each controller to track a lemniscate trajectory with different velocities.
+During the comparison, the TABV uses each controller to track a lemniscate trajectory with different velocities.
 Since method\cite{colmenares2019nonlinear, fan2019autonomous} set the desired thrust to be constant, we first test our method, then calculate the desired average normalized thrust (denoted as $T_n$) and assign it to method\cite{colmenares2019nonlinear, fan2019autonomous}.
 The average and maximal trajectory tracking error $E_a$ and $E_m$ are compared.
 As shown in Tab.\ref{tab:controller_cmp} and Fig.\ref{pic:bazi}, the proposed method achieves lower $E_a$ and $E_m$ with the same $T_n$ in every case.
-With the adaptive thrust control, the proposed controller generates a larger thrust to make TIE pass through sharp turnings faster, thereby reducing the tracking error.
-In contrast, method\cite{colmenares2019nonlinear, fan2019autonomous} requires a large thrust at all times to achieve the same tracking performance, which greatly increases energy consumption.
+With the adaptive thrust control, the proposed controller generates a larger thrust to make the TABV pass through sharp turnings faster, thereby reducing the tracking error.
+In contrast, method \cite{colmenares2019nonlinear, fan2019autonomous} requires a larger thrust at all times to accurately track terrestrial trajectories, which greatly increases energy consumption.
+Fan et al.\cite{fan2019autonomous} state in the paper that the energy consumption in terrestrial locomotion is two-sevenths of the aerial locomotion during trajectory tracking, while the energy consumption ratio with the proposed controller is half of that (as shown in Sect.\ref{sec:experiments}).
+In the trajectory tracking test conducted by Colmenare et al.\cite{colmenares2019nonlinear}, the thrust is kept constant at $80\%$ of the robot's gravity, whereas the average thrust with the proposed controller is no more than $30\%$ of that.
+We experimentally test that the former consumes four times as much energy as the latter.